JeffWeinell/REEs/README.md

 ### Save the filtered set of ddRAD-like sequences.
 writeXStringSet(Thermophis.ddradlike.filtered.seqs,filepath="Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_filtered.fas")
-...

-### Find which (if any) sequences contain two or more adjacent ambiguous bases (here, ambigous bases = Ns; does not include other IUPAC defined amgiguities).
-## Result: 106 of the 2,337 sequences have a string of two or more Ns.
-seqs.with.Ns <- Thermophis.ddradlike.seqs[grep("NN",Thermophis.ddradlike.seqs.best)]
-## Number of ambiguous bases with an adjacent base also ambiguous. which  of strings of ambigous bases (or sum of a
-Ns.in.strings <- width(seqs.with.Ns)-width(DNAStringSet(gsub("N+N","",as.character(seqs.with.Ns))))
 ```
+Fasta file containing sequences of the filtered ddRAD-like loci: [Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_filtered.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_filtered.fas).

 6. Trim ends of sequences to remove ambiguous bases near the ends of some loci.
 ```
 ### If not already loaded, read in the set of filtered ddRAD sequences.
 Thermophis.ddradlike.filtered.seqs <- Biostrings::readDNAStringSet("Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000_filtered.fas")

+### Find which (if any) sequences contain two or more adjacent ambiguous bases (here, ambigous bases = Ns; does not include other IUPAC defined amgiguities).
+## Result: 90 of the 2,213 sequences have a string of two or more Ns.
+seqs.with.Ns <- Thermophis.ddradlike.seqs[grep("NN",Thermophis.ddradlike.filtered.seqs)]

+## Number of ambiguous bases with an adjacent base also ambiguous.
+# Ns.in.strings <- width(seqs.with.Ns)-width(DNAStringSet(gsub("N+N","",as.character(seqs.with.Ns))))
 ```

 <!--- These are in the final set of ddRAD loci but missing from Thermophis.ddradlike.filtered.seqs